 One of the best-known is the Shin Old Tea House.
 To find it, you will have to fight your way through a maze of small streets!
 Despite its popularity, this peaceful tea house will give you a unique experience.

 Banjjak Banjjak Binnaneun is another unique tea house.
 Located at the heart of Insadong, this place will offer you mugwort tea, a plant grown on Ganghwa Island.
-You can also drink a smoothie, enjoy a patbingsu (Korean frozen dessert) and injeolmi.
+You can also drink a smoothie, and enjoy a patbingsu (Korean frozen dessert) and injeolmi.

-Finally, the tea room “The Moonbird Only Thinks of the Moon” seems to be a place as curious as its name.
+Finally, the tea room “The Moonbird Only Thinks of the Moon” is a place as curious as its name.
 We’ll let you find out for yourself!

 7. Explore the beautiful Jogye-sa Buddhist Temple

 Jogye-sa Temple is a Buddhist Temple.

 Located a little away from the main street, Jogye-sa Temple is the heart of Korean Buddhism.
 Although very popular – especially during the various events organized there – this temple is a magnificent place to discover!
 It a must if you visit Insadong.